DelroyGayle/Biblia-Posters-PP5/README.md

 - the site will allow a user to set up their own profile to facilitate future purchases
 - the site will allow registered users to add posters to their own wish list for future purchases
 - the site will allow registered users to share reviews about their purchases and interactions with Biblia Poster
-- depending on a particular time of the year, the site will offer users discounts on events of special Biblical significance
+- depending on particular time of the year which depict special Biblical significance, the site will offer users 25% discounts on purchases

 ----